PR20197721/girlScouct/tools/manual/aem6-migration.md

 ./vlt rcp -r -u -n 'http://admin:$PASSWORD@AEM56:$PORT/crx/-/jcr:root/content/dam/$COUNCIL_DAM' 'http://admin:$PASSWORD@localhost:$PORT/crx/-/jcr:root/content/dam/$COUNCIL_DAM' 2>&1 | tee vlt.log

 ### Step 5.
 Create a content package on AEM 5.6.1 author
-The name of this package should be: [council_name]-content The version should be: YYYYMMDD_1
+*1 content package will be created for all 10 sites* The name of this package should be: [council_name]-content The version should be: YYYYMMDD_1
 Use the following filters: